lonely-lockley/chroma-blotch-corrector/README.md

 # Chroma Blotch Corrector

-`chroma-blotch-corrector` is a standalone desktop tool for suppressing large-scale color blotches in low-signal background regions of stretched OSC astrophotography images.
+`chroma-blotch-corrector` is a standalone desktop tool for reducing large-scale background color mottle in stretched OSC astrophotography images.

 It is intended for cases where residual red/green and blue/yellow background imbalance remains visible after the normal processing pipeline, such as stacking, calibration, gradient removal, and color calibration.